Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** How often something happens in a certain period of time.
 **Sentence:** The frequency of her visits to the park increased during the summer.
 **Conversation:**
-A – How often does he come to the club?
+A – How often does he come to the club
 B – His frequency of visits is every week.

 ### Word: Fundamental